fastoch/Networking/Basics.md

 Fortunately, when the data reaches the **Transport** layer, it is broken into manageable chunks.
 Now, if there's a problem, only one chunk of data needs to be re-sent, not the entire file.
 Also, apps can take turns at sending chunks of data, rather than one app hogging the hosts ressources.
 This is called **multiplexing**.
+If we're using TCP, each block of data is called a "**segment**".
+If it's UDP, each block is called a "**datagram**".

+We have many blocks of data going probably going to different hosts for different applications.

+**So how can we track what goes where?**
+The answer is: through **port numbers**.
+Each flow of data has a port number associated with the source and destination host.
+These values are added as part of a **header** to each block of data.

 In order to successfully transfer our data, we need to add more information, we call this **"metadata"**.
 Metadata is **"data that provides information about other data"**.
 Adding the source and destination address is an example of this.
 Any information we add to the front of our data is called a **header**.
 Any information we add to the back of our data is called a **trailer**.

+The **Network** layer adds IP addresses to **packets** of data, source and destination addresses.
+This is required to properly **route** the data and deliver it to the remote hosts.

+Now, we need to think about getting the data from one device to another.
+This is where the **Data Link** layer comes in.
+This layer does not try to get data to the end device, that's the responsibility of layer 3 & 4.
+The Data Link layer creates a logical link between devices on the same network segment.
+We need to have a **logical link** as devices probably aren't directly connected.
+They're usually connected with a shared medium like a **switch** or over Wi-Fi.

 Eventually, the data reaches the **Physical** layer, where it is transmitted over cable or wireless to the remote host.
 The remote host receives the data at the physical layer.
 The process is then **reversed**.
 The data flows back up through the layers.